What Is Severe Primary IGF-1 Deficiency?

 In addition to measuring your child’s height, parents’ height may also be recorded.

 This measurement is used to help doctors calculate what a child’s expected height could be.
-Although it is good to measure regularly your child’s at home, it may be more accurate to have measurements taken at the doctor’s office to ensure consistency.
+While it’s helpful to regularly measure your child’s height at home, having measurements taken at the doctor’s office may provide more consistent results.

 The speed at which your child is growing is known as the height velocity.
 This can be calculated by measuring your child’s height at regular intervals over a fixed time frame.
 Knowing a child’s height velocity can help a doctor determine if your child is growing at an expected rate.